ps and ctp plate blog

 UV CTP Systems UV CTP Machine UV CTP Systems use ultraviolet light sources to expose the plate, providing a faster imaging process and compatibility with various types of plates.
 Although these systems are less common, they offer significant advantages in certain specific printing applications.

-Computer to Plate CTP Key Components
+Computer to Plate CTP Process Workflow

 Computer to Plate CTP Technologies

-CTP Technology Detailed Description
+CTP Technology Description

 Thermal CTP Thermal CTP technology uses infrared lasers to expose light-sensitive plates, heating them locally to transfer the image.
 Due to the use of thermally sensitive materials, Thermal CTP plates maintain extremely high durability under high-temperature conditions, making them ideal for long-term, high-volume printing jobs such as packaging printing.
 Compared to other traditional technologies, Thermal CTP provides more stable printing quality, capable of handling continuous high-load production while ensuring consistent and accurate print quality during long operations.